mr-butler-edu/pages-wiki-mrbutler-org/docs/static/classes/2023/chemistry-one.md

 ---
-title: Chemistry Two - 2023
+title: Chemistry One - 2023
 permalink: /classes/2023/chemistry/one
 ---